ad4mvojtech/efd/02-first-impression/index.md

 <!-- Consider including a headshot.
 We’re not designing, so keep the image width/height around 320px x 320px (square).
 Replace "surname" with your surname in the file name. -->

 I love a good cup of coffee and tattoos of any kind.
 I enjoy playing fps games, I occasionaly go to gym, spend time with friends, have a deep talks about life.

 I would say I am trying a bit from everything.

 ## Featured Projects
-Since I still do not know what I wanna do in the future, I am trying many things.
+Since I still do not know what I wanna do in the future, I am trying a bit of everything.
 Here are some examples of my work c:

 ## graphics
 Editing in photoshop of this random blue girl I found on pinterest.